Germany's Merkel tells Putin she expects Russia to stand by Geneva deal

-BERLIN (Reuters) - Germany’s Angela Merkel told Russia’s Vladimir Putin in a call on Friday she is gravely concerned about eastern Ukraine and expects Russia to honor the agreement struck in Geneva and urge pro-Russia militia to disarm, her spokesman said.
+BERLIN, April 25 (Reuters) - Germany’s Angela Merkel told Russia’s Vladimir Putin in a call on Friday she is gravely concerned about eastern Ukraine and expects Russia to honour the agreement struck in Geneva and urge pro-Russia militia to disarm, her spokesman said.

 German government spokesman Steffen Seibert also told reporters on Friday that Russia had done nothing to implement the agreement.